-According to a study published in the Journal of Food Science & Technology, using blunt knives to chop vegetables puts unnecessary stress on them and can increase the loss of electrolytes like potassium and calcium.
+According to a study published in the Journal of Food Science & Technology, using dull knives to cut vegetables puts unnecessary stress on them and can increase the loss of nutrients.
 They also found that using sharp knives can reduce the risk of bacterial growth and excessive softening.In short, using professionally sharpened knives means that more of those nutrients and flavors are being preserved.
 Not only will your food taste better, it is also healthier for you!